syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Charts.md

 ## Refreshing the Chart

-The chart may not have the data in the referred excel file.
-Instead it may represent some other data.
-For those charts to have the excel data it should be refreshed.
+The chart may not have the data in the referred excel file instead it may represent some other data.
+For those charts to have the excel data, it should be refreshed.

-The following code snippet illustrates how to refresh the chart.
+The following code example illustrates how to refresh the chart.

 {% highlight c# %}
 [C#]